-Brazilian artist Alexandre da Cunha’s practice is predominantly based on ideas of the readymade, in which he re-appropriates existing items and found objects, revealing their inherent if overlooked form, beauty, and mystery, inviting audiences to see them with a new perspective.
+Brazilian artist Alexandre da Cunha’s practice is predominantly based around the “readymade”, whereby he appropriates and subtly changes found objects, revealing their inherent if overlooked form, beauty, and mystery, inviting audiences to see often quite mundane items from our day-to-day surroundings with a new perspective.

 All visits to The Box will be ticketed when we open.
 Find out more from our Plan Your Visit page.